WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-permissions-api.md

 #### Response error codes:

-* `400 Bad request` - Wrong requested address format or PCI not found.
+* `400 Bad request` - Invalid requested address format or PCI not found.

 ## Add a new permission